 Table 21 reports on the results of logistic regression analysis of these impacts.
 Interestingly, there is far less variation in expressions of generalised trust between NK and non-NK members, once differences in individual, household and locational characteristics have been taken into account, although non-members affiliated to other NGOs are most likely to express generalised trust.
 However, as we would expect from our cross-tabulation results, NK members, regardless of other NGO affiliation, express lower levels of trust than those who do not belong to any NGO with regard to a range of community institutions, including the family, neighbours, the village imam, traditional healers, the village mattabar and the village money lender than non-members, regardless of their other NGO affiliation.
 There were a number of exceptions to this pattern.
-Affiliation with other NGOs among NK members led to less likelihood of trust in people from other religions.
+Affiliation with other NGOs among NK members led to less likelihood of trust in people from own religion while affiliation with other NGOs among non-members led to less likelihood of trust in people from other religions.
 There was very little variation in expressions of trust towards the gram shalish.

 A similar pattern emerges in relation to elected officials.
-NK members, regardless of other NGO affiliations, were less likely to express trust with respect to the union chairman, male and female ward members, towards the MP, towards the police and (for NK only members) towards courts.
+NK members, regardless of other NGO affiliations, were less likely to express trust with respect to the union chairman, male and female ward members, towards the MP, towards the police and (for

+NK only members) towards courts.
 Other NGO affiliation among both NK and non-NK members seemed to be associated with less likelihood of trust among government extension officers (such as the block supervisor, family planning officer and vet).
 However, regardless of other NGO affiliation, NK members were more likely to express trust towards the upazila shalish,